shipthisco/gRPC-protobuf/README.md

 npm install -g grpc-tools # optional node scripts/javascript/generate_lib.js <version>
 # The script will use `npx -p grpc-tools` automatically if the tool isn't installed.
+# Generated stubs rely on `@grpc/grpc-js` as the runtime implementation.
 ```

 For Python packages run: